launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK has its own type for evaluation contexts (as opposed to just representing them as a JSON-equivalent generic data structure) and convert that type to and from JSON.

+#### Capability `"persistent-data-store"`

+This means that the SDK supports persistent data stores (i.e. database integrations) and can be configured with a custom store.
+This is only applicable to server-side SDKs.

+For tests that involve persistent data stores, the test harness will provide parameters in the `persistentDataStore` property of the configuration object, including a `callbackUri` that points to one of the test harness's callback services (see [Callback endpoints](#callback-endpoints)).
+The test service should configure the SDK with its own implementation of a persistent data store, where every method of the store delegates to a corresponding endpoint in the callback service.

 #### Capability `"secure-mode-hash"`

 This means that the SDK has a function/method for computing a secure mode hash from a context.